sdr-enthusiasts/docker-readsb-protobuf/README.md

 1. `readsb` is set to maximum gain (`AUTOGAIN_MAX_GAIN_VALUE`).
 1. Results are collected up to `AUTOGAIN_INITIAL_PERIOD` (up to 2 hours by default).
-1. Check to ensure at least `AUTOGAIN_INITIAL_MSGS_ACCEPTED` messages have been locally accepted (500,000 by default).
-If not, contine collecting data in periods of `AUTOGAIN_INITIAL_PERIOD` for up to 24 hours.
+2. Check to ensure at least `AUTOGAIN_INITIAL_MSGS_ACCEPTED` messages have been locally accepted (1,000,000 by default).
+If not, contine collecting data for up to 24 hours.
+This combination of time and number of messages ensures we have enough data to make a valid initial assessment of each gain level.
-1. Gain level is lowered by one level.
+3. Gain level is lowered by one level.
-1. If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.
+4. If there have been gain levels resulting in a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, and there have been two consecutive gain levels below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`, auto-gain discontinues testing gain levels.

-At this point, all of the tested gain levels are ranked, using the following methodology:
+At this point, all of the tested gain levels are ranked based on a combination of the following:

+* Longest range
+* Number of tracks with position
+* Signal-to-Noise ratio
-* All tested gain levels start with 0 points
+* Any gain levels outside of `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` are discarded
-* +2 points are awarded for a percentage of strong messages between `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN` and `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`
-* +2 points are awarded for the best signal-to-noise ratio (SNR)
-* +1 point is awarded for the longest range (only one point as this isn't always a reliable indicator)
-* +1 point is awarded for the largest number of received messages (only one point as this isn't always a reliable indicator)
-* -2 points are deducted for a percentage of strong messages below `AUTOGAIN_PERCENT_STRONG_MESSAGES_MIN`
-* -2 points are deducted for a percentage of strong messages above `AUTOGAIN_PERCENT_STRONG_MESSAGES_MAX`

-The gain level with the most points is taken, and the maximum and minimum gain levels used by the fine-tuning process are two levels above and below this level.
+The gain level with the most points is taken, and the maximum and minimum gain levels used by the fine-tuning process are three levels above and below this level.

 Auto-gain then moves onto the fine-tuning stage.